villagecomputing/superpipe/docs/index.md

-# Superpipe - LLM pipelines for structured data extraction and classification
+# Superpipe - LLM pipelines for structured data

 _A lightweight framework to build, evaluate and optimize LLM-based pipelines for data labeling, extraction, classification, and tagging._